jthies/phist/README.md

 Choices supported right now are:

-* fortran (supplied with phist, chosen by default)
+* builtin (supplied with phist, chosen by default)
 * ghost
 * epetra
 * tpetra